 The versatility, popularity, and rapid growth of this beautiful sport have created several disciplines of it and several different shapes of boards shaped to paddlers’ needs and water type where you will paddle.

 On the market, there are several categories of boards which we must mention sprint, race, touring, all-around,

 surf up to fishing boards and yoga.

 Also, the form and dimension of the SUP board determine the purpose/discipline.

-So we have shorter and longer boards that are characterized by speed, while wide boards are characterized by stability.
-Large volume pads also contribute to greater stability and speed.
+So we have shorter and longer boards characterized by speed, while wide boards are characterized by stability.
+Large volume pads also contribute to more excellent stability and speed.

 – boards that have something of every board kind

 These are the most popular or the most wide-spread and lightest boards in the world of SUP.
 Their length ranges from 10′ to 14′ and an average width of 30″ to 32″.

 All-Around boards are ideal for calm seas, lakes, rivers, coastal coves, and so on, and they are perfect for afternoon relaxation, excursions, holidays, and serious paddling.